-The number of medical imaging systems continues to grow at a projected annual rate of 6.8 percent, and linear motion control systems have become vital to the successful development, advancement, and deployment of these important pieces of medical equipment.
+The number of medical imaging systems continues to grow at a projected annual rate of 6.8 percent, and linear motion control systems have become vital to the successful development, advancement, and deployment of these essential pieces of medical equipment.

 Medical imaging systems are now diagnostic and treatment mainstays in just about every area of clinical care, including cardiology, oncology, neurology, and trauma care.
 To meet growing demand, original equipment manufacturers (OEMs) need to leverage effective, modular linear motion solutions to control costs, streamline production, and beat the competition.
-This article will examine the various types of medical imaging systems, their motion control needs and challenges, and effective linear motion solutions for medical imaging applications.
+This article will examine the various medical imaging systems, their motion control needs and challenges, and effective linear motion solutions for medical imaging applications.

 Medical Imaging Applications that Need Motion Control